-As anticipation builds for the start of the new season, the 2026 NCAA Lacrosse Championship odds once again favor the Maryland Terrapins.
+With the season finally underway, the 2026 NCAA Lacrosse Championship odds have shifted after a marquee showdown between Maryland and Syracuse.
 The Terrapins were the top favorites last year but came up short in a loss to Cornell in the title game.

 Will Maryland avenge that loss and finish the job this season?
 In this betting preview, I explore the opening winner odds, analyze the top contenders, and share my NCAA Lacrosse Championship predictions.